mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 In a very real sense the contents of GCSE exams determine a lot of what happens in the computing classroom in the preceding years.

 The removal of course work from exams due to widespread sharing of worked examples on line created a real challenge for those setting exams.
 How to test the practical programming experience and ability of students in a written exam setting.

+In practical terms at GCSE level most exam questions test the more applied definitions of CT.
+Particularly the process of reproducing algorithms on paper exam anwsers.
+This process is both applied and artificial.

 The questions which address CT and programming are in the format of small coding challenges carried out on paper.
 Questions in a this  written exam format have to be atomised to test a particular part of the curriculum.
 They have very little in the way of context and the ability for students to apply design and debugging skills or follow their own interests.